“I don’t write to be seen—I write so others can be.”

 I believe recognition should be given for what someone contributes, not for who they appear to be.
 That’s the essence of Equality Without Distinction—a belief that contribution, compassion, effort, and thought matter more than category, fame, or identity.

 This philosophy shapes everything I do.
 I write about overlooked voices, erased women, and misunderstood systems—not to highlight heroes, but to examine what society ignores, dismisses, or forgets.
-I'm not interested in historical grandeur or conquest.
-I'm interested in meaning, resilience, and truth—especially when found in the margins.

 My first major work, History Waits to Be Heard, focuses on forgotten women—not because I think only women deserve attention, but because that’s where the silence was loudest.
 To understand where we are, we have to start by listening to those history tried to erase.